turingschool-examples/challenges/pattern_generator.markdown

 # Pattern Generator

-We want to generate serial numbers for each of our products as they roll off the manufacturing line.
-It's important that the patterns of the serial numbers are tightly defined.
+We want the ability to generate serial numbers for each of our products as they roll off the manufacturing line.
+It's important that the pattern of the serial numbers is tightly defined and numbers generated in a logical fashion.

-The patterns follow these rules:
+A pattern follows these rules:

-* A `.` in a pattern represents a place that can be filled with a capital letter A-Z
+* A `.` in a pattern represents a place that can be filled with a capital letter `A`-`Z`
-* A `#` in a pattern represents a place that can be filled with a number 0-9
+* A `#` in a pattern represents a place that can be filled with a digit `0`-`9`
-* Any letter or number in the pattern is a "literal" left in the output
+* A `@` in a pattern represents a place that can be filled with a digit or letter `0` up to `Z`

 Write a program which can: